meanjula/MERN_Project/backend/readme.md

 - create routing for all pages

   - Home page
-  - About page (with middleware)
+  - About page
   - Contact page
-  - Signup page
+  - Register page
   - Signin page

 - At last Make the server listen